3 teachers challenge Florida pronoun law in federal lawsuit

 According to the lawsuit, it has “pushed one plaintiff out of their teaching career and threatens to do the same for the other plaintiffs — and for the other transgender and nonbinary teachers like them across Florida.”

 Katie Wood, a math teacher at a Hillsborough high school and one of the three plaintiffs, transitioned in 2020.
-Born male, she legally changed her name and updated official documents to reflect her new name and her new gender identity, including her teaching certificate issued by the Florida Department of Education, the lawsuit said.
+She legally changed her name and updated official documents to reflect her new name and her new gender identity, including her teaching certificate issued by the Florida Department of Education, the lawsuit said.

 Wood feels “great anxiety” that she will lose her job now, the lawsuit said.